UnrealContainers/unrealcontainers.github.io/collections/_docs/obtaining-images/write-your-own.md

 ### Tips for working with the NVIDIA Container Toolkit

-- Container images built with the [NVIDIA Container Toolkit](../concepts/nvidia-docker) support will still run correctly using the standard Docker runtime, they just won't see any available GPU devices.
-Deriving an image from the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) or [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) base images doesn't force you to use the NVIDIA Container Toolkit to run the resulting image.
-The image will work happily under the plain runtime, irrespective of whether it is run under Linux, Windows, or macOS.
+- Container images built with [NVIDIA Container Toolkit](../concepts/nvidia-docker) support will still run correctly using any OCI-compatible container runtime, they just won't see any available GPU devices.
+Deriving an image from the [nvidia/opengl](https://hub.docker.com/r/nvidia/opengl/) or [nvidia/cudagl](https://hub.docker.com/r/nvidia/cudagl/) base images **does not** force you to use the NVIDIA Container Toolkit to run the resulting image.
+Built images will work happily under any runtime, irrespective of whether it is run under Linux, Windows, or macOS.

 - GPU acceleration is not available during the build process.
 Although older versions of NVIDIA Docker allowed you to configure the Docker daemon to use the NVIDIA container runtime by default and thus enable build-time GPU access, [this was generally a bad idea because it could result in non-portable container images](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#can-i-use-the-gpu-during-a-container-build-ie-docker-build), and this option is not present in newer versions of the NVIDIA Container Toolkit.
 It is best to simply avoid running commands during the build process that require GPU access.